dscrait/dscrait.tech/contribution.md

 Unsure where to begin contributing to dscrait.tech?
 You can start by looking through these `good first issues`:

-* [Good First issues][good first issue] - issues which should only require a few lines of code, and a test or two.
+* Good First issues - issues which should only require a few lines of code, and a test or two.

 ## Styleguides